mlflow/recipes-classification-template/README.md

   - `flaml_params`: Dict.
 Optional.
   Any additional parameters to pass along to FLAML.

+  - `predict_scores_for_all_classes`: boolean.
+Optional.
+Defaults to `True` A boolean value used to enable probability predictions for all classes

+  - `predict_prefix`: boolean.
+String.
+Defaults to `predicted_`
+  prefix string to prefix the column with predicted scores and label

   Example config in [`recipe.yaml`](https://github.com/mlflow/recipes-classisification-template/blob/main/recipe.yaml):
   ```
   steps:
     train:
       using: "automl/flaml"
       time_budget_secs: 3000
+      predict_scores_for_all_classes: True
+      predict_prefix: "predicted_"
   ```
 </details>